connexcs/docs/getting-started.md

  ![alt text][add-new-customer]

 3. Name the customer card
-4. Select the carrier cards
+4. Select the multiple carrier cards(By default it will be LCR)
 5. Select the desired currency & Click Save

  ![alt text][add-new-customer-1]